The questions nobody thinks to ask at the first appointment

 You've been to the first appointment after your parent's diagnosis.
 The doctor explained what's happening.
 The doctor recommended treatment.
 And then you left and realized you have no idea what your parent's life is actually going to look like six months from now.
 You don't know if this is the kind of thing that will be managed or the kind of thing that will get progressively worse.
 You don't know what your parent should expect, what you should expect, or what happens if the treatment doesn't work.

 The reason you don't know is that you didn't ask.
-I don't mean that to be harsh.
-I mean it to be honest.
+That's not meant harshly.
+It's meant honestly.
 In that first appointment, you're anxious, you're processing a diagnosis, and you're asking the questions that seem most urgent.
 You ask what the problem is and what the treatment is.
 But you don't ask the questions that would actually help you understand what's coming next.
 You don't ask the questions that make you sound like you're expecting the worst when you should be hopeful.
 You don't ask the uncomfortable questions because you don't want to get a bad answer.
 But those uncomfortable questions are the ones that matter most.

 The Questions Most People Skip